To set up this gateway, you will need your PayPal account’s:

 This is how your PayPal account’s Instant Payment Notifications Settings Page should look.

-Orders in “Review” Status
+Note on Orders in “Review” Status

 If the “Confirmation Step” is enabled, the user must click one additional button to complete the payment.
 Orders in “review” status mean that the user did not click this button upon returning to your site.